Chart Color Schemes

 AreaSearch analysis of residential development drivers sees West Coast recording a relatively average level of approval activity when compared to local markets analysed countrywide

-West Coast saw approximately 30 new homes approved each year.
-Over the past five financial years, from FY21 to FY25152 homes were approved, with an additional 7 approved so far in FY26.
-On average, 0.9 new residents arrived per new home over these years, indicating that new supply met or exceeded demand.
+West Coast has seen approximately 30 new homes approved annually.
+Over the past five financial years, from FY-21 to FY-25152 homes were approved, with a further 8 approved so far in FY-26.
+On average, about 0.9 new residents per year have arrived for each new home over these five years, indicating that new supply is meeting or exceeding demand.

-The average construction cost of these new homes was $235,000.
+The average construction cost value of these new homes has been $235,000.
 This financial year, $7.9 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
-Compared to the Rest of SA, West Coast had 153.0% more new home approvals per person as of FY26.
-The area has maintained a low density character, with all new constructions being detached dwellings, appealing to families seeking space.
+Compared to the Rest of SA, West Coast has seen 153.0% more new home approvals per person.
+The area has maintained a low density character with detached dwellings comprising all new construction, appealing to those seeking space and families.

 There are approximately 170 people per dwelling approval in West Coast, indicating a low density market.
-Future projections estimate that the location will add 282 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.
+By 2041, AreaSearch projects West Coast will add 282 residents based on current development patterns.
+Given these trends, new housing supply is expected to readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development